luisherranz/meteorflux/packages/dispatcher/README.md

 CartFlux is the most complex.
 It has users accounts, pagination (with *look ahead* subscriptions), routing and testing.
 If you feel like reading more about it you can do so in [this  thread](https://forums.meteor.com/t/meteorflux-flow/920) of the Meteor forums.
 Be aware, it's a very long thread :)

 # Changelog

+### 1.2.2

+- Add notice to redirect people to the new framework.

 ### 1.2.1